openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

     * `alternative_text`: OPTIONAL.
 String value of an alternative text of a logo image.
   * `language`: OPTIONAL.
 String value of a language of this diplay object.
 Multiple `diplay` object may be included for separate languages.
   * `description`: OPTIONAL.
 String value of a description of the credential.

-* `input`: OPTIONAL.
-A JSON object containing a list of key value pairs, where the key identifies the type of the input required from the user to request a credential and the value is a JSON object detailing the specifics of such input.
-The following is a non-exhaustive list of parameters that MAY be used for type of input:
-  * `vc`: OPTIONAL.
-Input type when another a W3C Verifiable Credential is required as an input to issue a credential.
-  * `user_input`: OPTIONAL.
-Input type when the user is requested to provide information to the Issuer that the Issuer may or may not verify.
-The following is a non-exhaustive list of parameters that MAY be used to detail the specifics of the input:
-  * `presentation_definiton`: OPTIONAL.
-Defines specifics of a requested VC.
-MUST use the syntax as defined in DIF Presentation Exchange [@!DIF.PresentationExchange].
-MUST be used only when input type is `vc`.
-  * `claims`: OPTIONAL.
-An array of objects of containing information about the claims required as an input.
-The following is a non-exhaustive list of parameters that MAY be used:
-    * `claim`: OPTIONAL.
-String value of a claim.
-    * `required`: OPTIONAL.
-Boolean if the claim is required or not.
-If omitted, the default value is `false`.

 The following example shows a non-normative example of the relevant entries in the OP metadata defined above